-With the exception of 4-12 Lambert Road and the post c.1909 dwellings at 29-37 and 631 Orrong Road that have not included in this precinct, the majority of these dwellings have survived against the pressures of interwar and post-war development.
+With the exception of 13A and 4-12 Lambert Road, as well as the post c.1909 dwellings at 27-37 and 631 Orrong Road that have not been included in this precinct, the majority of these dwellings have survived against the pressures of interwar and post-war development.
 Today, they continue to be used as private residential properties.